pascalh/Astview/README.md

 #### Language and parser selection

-Astview can be easily extended by new languages (see section 2).
+Astview can be easily extended by new languages (see [dev documentation](https://github.com/pascalh/Astview/wiki/Deveoloper-guide)).
 Every language can be associated with file extensions, which for example enables astview to directly apply the parser for Haskell if a file with extension ```hs``` is being opened.
 This automatic parser selection can be turned off by selecting a specific parser